-The Oddfellows Building in 1913, the year it was completed William Knight Building William Knight purchased this property in 1887, completing construction around 1890.
-Carlton and Rosenkrans, a Canby institution for over 5 decades, operated on the first floor, moving to larger quarters in 1912.
+One of Canby's earliest commercial buildings, William Knight purchased the property in 1887, completing construction around 1890.
+Carlton and Rosenkrans, a Canby institution for over 5 decades operated on the first floor, moving to larger quarters in 1912.
 Thereafter, a series of businesses occupied the space, including Canby Plumbing.
 The second story served as a community gathering space, hosting the first city council meeting on May 13, 1893.
 Heman Lee presided as mayor and William Knight served as City Recorder.
 The City Council met here until 1901.
-394 NW 1st Avenue